Napoleon complex: Affirmative

 Abraham Buunk, a professor at the University of Groningen in the Netherlands, found evidence of the Napoleon complex.
 Researchers at the university found that men who were 1.63 m were 50% more likely to show signs of jealousy than men who were 1.98 m.

 In 2018, evolutionary psychologist Mark van Vugt and his team at the Vrije Universiteit Amsterdam found evidence for the Napoleon complex in human males.
-Men of short stature behaved more (indirectly) aggressively in interactions with taller men.
+Men of short stature behaved more (indirectly) aggressively in interactions with taller men when playing competitive games under laboratory conditions.
 Their evolutionary psychology hypothesis argues that in competitive situations when males, human or nonhuman, receive cues that they are physically outcompeted, the Napoleon complex psychology kicks in: physically weaker males should adopt alternative behavioral strategies to level the playing field, including showing indirect aggression and coalition building.

+Research on personality traits suggests an association between height and antagonistic behavior in men who are dissatisfied with their short height rather than objective shortness being a determining factor.
+Bleeker et al. (2022) examined relationships between height and the Dark Triad—including Narcissism, Machiavellianism, and Psychopathy—and reported antagonistic traits were more strongly associated with dissatisfaction about one’s height than with objective height.
+These findings are consistent with broader research in Social psychology indicating that perceived social status, rather than physical characteristics alone, is associated with variation in antagonistic and competitive behavior.

 Negative

 In 2007, a study by the University of Central Lancashire concluded that the Napoleon complex is a myth.
 The study discovered that short men were less likely to lose their temper than men of average height.
 The experiment involved subjects dueling each other with sticks, with one subject deliberately rapping the other's knuckles.
 Heart monitors revealed that the taller men were more likely to lose their tempers and hit back.
 University of Central Lancashire lecturer Mike Eslea commented that "when people see a short man being aggressive, they are likely to think it is due to his size, simply because that attribute is obvious and grabs their attention".

-The Wessex Growth Study is a community-based longitudinal study conducted in the UK that monitored the psychological development of children from school entry to adulthood.
-The study was controlled for potential effects of gender and socioeconomic status, and found that "no significant differences in personality functioning or aspects of daily living were found which could be attributable to height"; this functioning included generalizations associated with the Napoleon complex, such as risk-taking behaviours.
+The Wessex Growth Study was a community-based longitudinal study conducted in the UK that monitored the psychological development of children from school entry to adulthood.
+The study was controlled for potential effects of gender and socioeconomic status, and found that "no significant differences in personality functioning or aspects of daily living were found which could be attributable to height"; these traits included generalizations associated with the Napoleon complex, such as risk-taking behaviours.

 In popular culture

-Singer-songwriter Mariah Carey referenced the Napoleon complex in her 2009 song "Obsessed", accusing someone of being "all fired up with [their] Napoleon complex".
-The song is believed by some to be a response to rapper Eminem, who had made disparaging remarks about Carey in multiple previous songs.